urnowbreathing-manually/CC102-Activities/README.md

  - Program #13: Login System
     - Write a C program that asks the user for a specific string of text; a username and password, then compares it with a the pre-defined string in the program.

+Program #14
+ - Program #14: ASCII Shape Visualizer
+    - Write a C program that will create an ASCII visualization from a selection of simple 2D shapes with user-defined size parameters.